Our Assault Defense Lawyers Can Help

 Assault 4th Degree (KRS § 508.030)

 As you can see, there are many different factors involved in an assault charge.
-This means a competent criminal defense attorney has many angles for attacking the validity of the charge, which could lead to an amendment of the charge to one of a lesser degree.
+This means a competent Lexington criminal defense attorney has many angles for attacking the validity of the charge, which could lead to an amendment of the charge to one of a lesser degree.
+Kentucky law acknowledges that at times crimes don’t occur in a vacuum.
+The law allows that in civil cases, elements preceding the battery, including provocation, may be used in the defense and taken into consideration.
+It is vital to get legal representation as soon as possible after the incident in order to successfully formulate an effective defense.

 An aggressive defense will be formulated and appropriate motions filed with the court.
 In short, we will provide you with legal representation based on both experience and competence and which will lead to the best possible result in your case.